On Frobenius Numbers of Shifted Power Sequences

 \end{cor}

-We have addressed Open Problem \ref{hahaha3} on square sequence about Frobenius number.
-According to the above theorems and corollaries, our findings have the following similarities and differences with the conjecture proposed by Einstein et. al.
+We have addressed Open Problem \ref{hahaha3} concerning the Frobenius number of a shifted square sequence.
+Based on the above theorems and corollaries, our findings reveal both similarities and contrasts with the conjecture proposed by Einstein et al.

-1. We combined the Four-Square Theorem and solved the optimization problem $\iota_k(M)$ to obtain the Frobenius formula for the general $k$.
-In contrast, Einstein et al. derived the formula for $k\in\{1,2,3,4,5,6,7\}$ through their geometric algorithm.
+1. Our approach integrates the Four-Square Theorem with the optimization problem $\iota_k(M)$ to derive a general formula for the Frobenius number for any $k$.
+In contrast, Einstein et al. employed their geometric algorithm to obtain explicit formulas for specific cases where $k \in \{1,2,3,4,5,6,7\}$.

-2. Our formulas align with the results of Einstein et al. The essence is that it is a ``congruence class function" with $k^2$ classes.
-Each class segment is represented by a quadratic polynomial in $a$, with the leading coefficient being $\frac{1}{k^2}$.
+2. Our derived formulas are consistent with those of Einstein et al. The fundamental structure is a ``congruence class function'' partitioned into $k^2$ distinct classes.
+Each class is characterized by a quadratic polynomial in $a$, with the leading coefficient $\frac{1}{k^2}$.